achris-alonzo30/achris-alonzo30/README.md

 <br>
 🧠 I'm a quick learner and love to learn new technologies.
 <br>
-💪 Proficient in both front-end and back-end that brings creative ideas to code.
+💪 Proficient in both front-end and back-end, bringing creative ideas to code.
 <br>
 🏋️‍♂️ Besides programming, I love weightlifting, cooking, and baking👨‍🍳
 </p>